-By the mid-1980s, he began to receive small orders for the EMS from General Motors, Chrysler and Ford.
-Finally, in 1984, passive restraint regulations resulted in the large-scale birth of the airbag industry, with BREED Corporation as the only supplier in the world at that time with sensing technology for automotive safety systems.
+By the mid-1980s, Breed had started to receive small orders from General Motors, Chrysler and Ford.
+Finally, in 1984, the U.S. Department of Transportation ruled that passive restraints would be made mandatory for new automobiles on a gradual basis.
+This resulted in the large-scale birth of the airbag industry, with Breed Corporation as the only supplier in the world with sensing technology for automotive safety systems.

 In 1991, Breed co-patented an airbag that vents air as it inflates, decreasing the risk of secondary injuries by reducing the inflated bag’s rigidity.
 This device is just one of more than two dozen auto safety inventions that Breed co-patented over the years.
 He continued to oversee the improvement of auto safety mechanics and design, including the successful introduction of side impact airbags.

 On September 1, 1998, the Intermodal Surface Transportation Efficiency Act went into effect, requiring all cars and light trucks sold in the U.S. to have airbags on both sides of the front seat.